National Constituent Assembly (Republic of China): Pre-meeting controversies

 According to resolution of Political Consultative Conference, the National Constituent Assembly shall be convened on 5 May 1946, anniversary of Sun's inauguration as "Extraordinary Great President" (非常大總統).
 Nevertheless, it was forced to delay as CCP and CDL declined to submit list of delegates amid stalled negotiations with KMT on reforming the government.
 The diplomatic mission by George C. Marshall, United States Special Envoy to China, to broker peace between two sides also failed.

-With the aim of ending the party-rule as soon as possible, Kuomintang decided to convene, unilaterally, the National Assembly on 12 November, the birthday of Sun, claiming the communists continued the armed rebellion.
+With the aim of ending the party-rule as soon as possible, Kuomintang decided to convene, unilaterally, the National Assembly on 12 November, the birthday of Sun, claiming the Communists continued the armed rebellion.
 The decision was immediately opposed by CCP and CDL, then both decided to boycott the Assembly.
 Youth rested with the decision of participating, while CDSP split with CDL with the internally assigned quota of 40 delegates, hoping CDL would reverse their boycott.
-The communists later described the decision of participating in the "puppet National Assembly" as the "touchstone" distinguishing whether the party is standing with the people.
+The Communists later described the decision of participating in the "puppet National Assembly" as the "touchstone" distinguishing whether the party is standing with the people.

 Opening of Assembly

-On 11 October 1946, Chiang Kai-shek, chairman of the Nationalist Government, ordered the convention of the National Assembly, after strategic town Changchiakow was recovered from the communists.
+On 11 October 1946, Chiang Kai-shek, chairman of the Nationalist Government, ordered the convention of the National Assembly, after strategic town Zhangjiakou was captured from the Communists.
 Originally planned on 12 November, the Assembly was further delayed for three days to await delegation list from Youth and CDSP.

 The Assembly opened on 15 November, but then adjourned as CDSP had not submitted the list yet, which only did on 20 November.
 As the required quorum of 75% was met, the Assembly re-convened without CCP and CDL.
 In addition to 1936-elected members of mainland China, members from Taiwan joined the meeting as Japanese rule ended in 1945.
-The Assembly elected the Presidium to rotate the chairmanship, and chose Hung Lan-yu as Secretary-general, Chen Chi-tien and Lei Chen as vice secretary-general.
+The Assembly elected the Presidium to rotate the chairmanship, and chose Hung Lan-yu as Secretary-general, Chen Qitian and Lei Chen as vice secretary-general.

 The presidium was elected by a total of 1,446 delegates.
 Some resigned upon election, as indicated by strikethrough, and replaced by italicised supplementary members.
 Members of the presidium are as follows, with votes received bracketed.